KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 Move back to your workspace.
 - In your workspace, you will see the drop-down of all the resources you have created in your workspace.
 - select the Semantic Model.
 - At the top, under "Discover Business Insights", click on the drop-down arrow on "Explore this Data"--> choose "Auto Create Report" option.
-Power BI automatically generate a report base     on data in Your Semantic Model
+Power BI automatically generates a report base on data in Your Semantic Model
 ##### Let's further build on the  Auto Created Report by drilling down on the data in your Semantic Model to build a dynamic report.
 - Click on "Edit" tab at the top.
 Then, continue.
 - At the bottom of the page, click on "+" to create a blank new page for our visuals.